 To be honest and fair…Once I had kids, I stopped buying clothes for myself.
 The kids were constantly outgrowing theirs.
-Plus mine would be covered in spit up, paint, or dirt by the end of the day.
+Plus mine would be covered in spit-up, paint, or dirt by the end of the day.

 Off I went to try on each outfit she bought me.
 I felt like a million bucks!
-To this day…one of the loose-fitting tank tops is the #1 complemented piece of clothing I own – random people actually stopping me to say they love it (and this is where it was from.)
+To this day…one of the loose-fitting tank tops is the #1 complemented piece of clothing I own – random people actually stop me to say they love it (and this is where I bought it.)

 1. Need vs. Want

 Score one for me – I saved some crazy money on these clothes.
 Then, he looked at me and asked, “Seriously, do you need 6 green shirts?”
-The funny part is I don’t own any green shirts.
+The funny part is I don’t own any green shirts (and still don’t to this day).
 Regardless, that statement stuck with me.

 While I haven’t gone to the full capsule wardrobe, I definitely paired down the number of outfits and pieces I own.
-So, ask yourself is this a need or want.
-Remember, my green shirt story.

 2. Quality over Cheap

-One big key on where to shop for clothes is to remember quality.
+One big key to where to shop for clothes is to remember quality.
 There are times it is worth it to spend a few extra bucks on high-quality items.

 Guess what?
 In those examples, I am happy to spend a little extra money because those clothes fit great and make me feel like a million bucks. #moneywellspent